 Furthermore, a keto diet helps suppress hunger and protects against side effects such as headaches (Gibson et al. 201528).

-Finally, the body is not deprived of sugar for the first time during this process, making the stages of intermittent fasting much more convenient.
+Finally, the body is not deprived of sugar for the first time during this process, making intermittent fasting much more convenient.

 Suppose you’re fasting for an extended period.
 In that case, breaking the fast with a meal that returns the proper nutrients to the body while not overwhelming the gastrointestinal tract is crucial.